 - Classroom Guidance

 Major Job Responsibilities

-- Counsel individual and groups of students toward academic and career development.
+- Counsel individuals and groups of students toward academic and career development.
 Counsel individual and small groups of students toward personal/social development and emotional growth.
-Consult with and train teachers, parents and staff regarding individual needs of students.
-Refer children and families to special programs, specialists, community agencies when appropriate.
+Consult with and train teachers, parents, and staff regarding the individual needs of students.
+Refer children and families to special programs, specialists, and community agencies when appropriate.
 Participate in, coordinate, and conduct activities that contribute to the effective operation of the counseling program.
 Participate in the intervention team process.
 Plan and evaluate the counseling program.
 Pursue continuous growth.

 School counselors recognize their primary obligation for confidentiality is to the student but balance that obligation with an understanding of the family or guardians’ legal and inherent rights to be the guiding voice in their children’s lives (ASCA Code of Ethics).

 The role of the school counselor in regards to confidentiality is: